zaghem1234/Mobile_Sales_Dashboard/README.md

 📝 Project Overview

-This repository contains my End-to-End Power BI Dashboard Project (2025) — developed to demonstrate advanced skills in data analysis, modeling, and visualization using Power Query, DAX, and Power BI Service.
+This repository contains my End-to-End Power BI Dashboard Project, It demonstrate advanced skills in data analysis, modeling, and visualization using Power Query, DAX, and Power BI Service.

-The project represents a complete data analytics workflow — from data extraction and transformation to data modeling, DAX implementation, and dashboard design — built entirely in Microsoft Power BI.
+The project represents a complete data analytics workflow, from data extraction and transformation to data modeling, DAX implementation, and dashboard design, built entirely in Microsoft Power BI.

 Its core focus is on delivering real-world business insights, interactive visualizations, and AI-assisted report development for modern data-driven decision-making.

 🚀 Project Highlights

 🔹 Complete Dashboard Development
-Designed and developed the dashboard from raw data to final visualization — ensuring clarity, interactivity, and professional presentation.
+Designed and developed the dashboard from raw data to final visualization, ensuring clarity, interactivity, and professional presentation.

-🔹 Data Transformation with Power Query
+🔹 Data Transformation Through Power Query
 Cleaned and structured raw datasets by merging, shaping, and creating custom date tables, maintaining proper relationships between dimension and fact tables.

 🔹 Advanced DAX Formulas